elios264/pakal_persist/README.md

 # Non intrusive serialization

-when you have a struct/class that you cant or dont want to modify you can create an external function containing the serialization code.
+When you have a struct/class that you cant or dont want to modify you can create an external function containing the serialization code.
-#### Note: this is not compatible with polymorphic objects
+Note: ##### this is not compatible with polymorphic objects

-	struct PropertaryStruct
+	struct ProprietaryStruct
 	{
 		int x, y;
 	};

 	template<>
-	struct Persist<PropertaryStruct>
+	struct Persist<ProprietaryStruct>
 	{
-		static void persist(Archive* archive, PropertaryStruct& str)
+		static void persist(Archive* archive, ProprietaryStruct& str)
 		{
 			archive->value("x", str.x);
 			archive->value("y", str.y);